living-atlases/la-data-generator/README.md

 ## Caveats

-- While this [PR is merged](https://github.com/AtlasOfLivingAustralia/ala-install/pull/448/) we use this branch to gnerate also the properties of the CAS services.
+- While this [PR is merged](https://github.com/AtlasOfLivingAustralia/ala-install/pull/448/) we use this branch to generate also the properties of the CAS services.

 ## License